 - 1 tablespoon honey

-- 1/8 cup vinegar
+- ⅛ cup vinegar

-- 1/4 cup water
+- ¼ cup water

 - First pickle the shallot.
-Bring the honey, water, 1/4 teaspoon of pepper and 1/2 teaspoon of salt to a boil in a small pot, then turn off the heat.
+Bring the honey, water, ¼ teaspoon of pepper and ½ teaspoon of salt to a boil in a small pot, then turn off the heat.
 Peel the shallot, then trim both of the ends.
-Slice the shallot into 1/8 in thick rings, then pour the still hot vinegar-honey mixture over the sliced shallots.
+Slice the shallot into ⅛ in thick rings, then pour the still hot vinegar-honey mixture over the sliced shallots.
 Chill the shallots and reserve.

 - Meanwhile, slice the cucumber in half lengthwise, then, using a spoon, scrape out the seeds.
-Slice the cucumber on a mandoline or with a sharp knife into 1/4 inch slices.
+Slice the cucumber on a mandoline or with a sharp knife into ¼ inch slices.

-- Scatter the pickled shallots haphazardly over the cucumber, then tear the lemon balm into 1/2 inch pieces and place them on top of the cucumbers.
+- Scatter the pickled shallots haphazardly over the cucumber, then tear the lemon balm into ½ inch pieces and place them on top of the cucumbers.
 Garnish lastly with a few comfrey flowers if using, and serve immediately.

-Lemon Balm Sugar
+Lemon Balm Syrup

-- 1 cup pack lemon balm leaves
+- 1 cup packed lemon balm leaves

-- 4 cups white sugar
+- 4 cups white sugar chilled

 - Tear the lemon balm leaves by hand to avoid bruising with a knife.
 Place the torn lemon balm leaves in the bowl of a food processor and pulse to break them up.
 The leaves should stay bright green, be very careful not to over process or the color, and aroma won't be as strong.